Chella Man

 Chella Man (born November 26, 1998) is an American actor, model, artist, YouTuber, and LGBTQ activist.
 They (Note: Man's social media accounts provide conflicting preferred pronouns.
-This article uses they/them in the absence of a clear preference.) are known for sharing their experiences as a transgender, deaf, Asian, and Jewish person of color.
+This article uses they/them in the absence of a clear preference.) are known for sharing their experiences as a transgender, Deaf, Asian, and Jewish person of color.
 Man rose to wider prominence in 2019 for portraying Jericho in the second season of the DC Universe series Titans.

 Early life and education

 Chella Man was born November 26, 1998, and is of Chinese and Jewish descent, to parents Elena and Dave.
 Their paternal family was Chinese, from Hong Kong.
 They were raised in Mechanicsburg, Pennsylvania, a conservative Central Pennsylvania community, where they "did not consider [themself] beautiful".
 Man was assigned female at birth and experienced gender dysphoria during childhood.

 Man began to lose their hearing at four years old.
 By age 13, they were profoundly deaf, and the next year they received their first cochlear implant.
 At 16, they had a second implant placed in their other ear.

 In 2017, after experiencing gender dysphoria throughout their childhood, Man began transitioning using testosterone.
 Their use of masculinizing hormone therapy, along with top surgery, helped with their identity, self-esteem, and body image.

-As of 2019, Man is a student at The New School in Manhattan, where they study virtual reality programming.
+In 2019, Man was a student at The New School in Manhattan, where they studied virtual reality programming.